protesilaos/my-website/_news/2023-07-27-hut-project-done.md

 mediaid: "ZEfpyhvNh_A"
 ---

-Just another video blog on my hut.
+Just another video blog about my hut.
 I have effectively closed the construction.
 It is good enough for summertime, though I still need to do a lot more work ahead of the coming winter.
 I was on a tight schedule and could not wait any longer, thus prioritising the